ProjectDrawdown/solutions/README.md

 # Acknowledgements

 Many thanks to the contributors of the &lt;code&gt;earth hackathon held at the Internet Archive on Sept.
 5, 6, and 7 of 2018 which began this project.
-They are: Owen Barton, Denton Gentry, Greg Elin, Henry Poole, Robert L. Read, Stephanie Liu and Richard Stallman, in addition to Project Drawdown scientists and volunteers, Ryan Allard, Catherine Foster, Chad Frischmann, and Nick Peters.
+They are: Owen Barton, Denton Gentry, Greg Elin, Marc Jones, Henry Poole, Robert L. Read, Stephanie Liu and Richard Stallman, in addition to Project Drawdown scientists and volunteers, Ryan Allard, Catherine Foster, Chad Frischmann, and Nick Peters.

 # Contact